 On Jan 23 I left the U.S. (for the first time) with a one-way ticket to Bangkok.
 I had no real plan, no dates to keep, and I was about as green as a newbie backpacker can be at surviving abroad.
 Over the next few months I experienced some of the best and worst times of my life.
 I never expected!

-I fell in love with my very first country, and I firmly believe my heart is buried under some white sand somewhere on one of the islands I hopped around.
+I fell in love with my very first country (but definitely not on the first night in Bangkok), and I firmly believe my heart is buried under some white sand somewhere on one of the islands I hopped around.